 Prevent mold, mildew, and other bacteria from growing near your cooling coil.

-One common area where bacteria grows in your home is your electric HVAC system.
-If you have an electric HVAC system, you should use UV light to continually disinfect your cooling coil.
-Electric HVAC systems use an air handler that contains both the cooling coil and the fan inside one unit.
-Although this is more compact, it creates an ideal environment for bacteria such as mold and mildew to grow.
-If you smell a musty odor or we notice mildew during our inspection, we will offer to clean out your system and recommend that you have a UV light installed to keep your air handler disinfected and your air free of bacteria.
+If you smell a musty odor, or if we notice mildew during our inspection, we will offer to clean out your system and recommend that you have a UV light installed to keep your air handler disinfected and your home’s air free of bacteria.

 Air Duct Cleaning